harrah/manager-test/README.markdown

     $ sbt
     > update
     > run <path to $SCALA_HOME/build/pack/> tests/<test name>/test
+    > run <path to $SCALA_HOME/build/pack/> tests/*/test

  * `update` only needs to be run the first time.
- * Only one test can be run at a time currently- this should be easy to modify.
- *  The error messages are poor when the arguments to `run` are omitted or not well-formed.
+ * The first `run` runs a specific test.
+The second invocation uses a wildcard to run all tests.

  Test case notes:
  * The `specialized` test does not work.
 I'm not sure how to test that a method call properly uses a specialized method.
  * `sealed` requires manual verification.
 The test passes if a warning about exhaustiveness is printed.
  * `thrash` requires manual verification.
 The test passes if each source file is only recompiled a couple times and not 15 times each.